brendanmcc02/film-rec/README.md

 # film-rec
-A project that analyses my IMDb data, and then recommends films that I am likely to enjoy.
+A project that analyses a user's IMDb data, and then recommends films they are likely to enjoy.

 TEST COMMIT